 Year Ended January 31, 2021 compared to Year Ended January 31, 2020.
-Research and development, net increased approximately \$8.5 million, or 4%, from \$231.7 million in the year ended January 31, 2020 to \$240.2 million in the year ended January 31, 2021.
-The increase was primarily due to a \$9.3 million increase in employee compensation and related expenses, excluding stock-based compensation, which largely reflected further investment to productize our Cyber Intelligence portfolio during its ongoing software model transition.
-In addition, costs related to the purchase of third-party software components to accelerate development increased \$4.3 million and capitalized software development costs were lower by \$2.6 million in the year ended January 31, 2021 compared to the year ended January 31, 2020.
-These increases to R&D expense were partially offset by a \$3.9 million decrease in stock-based compensation as a result of a change in R&D employee bonus payment structure and cost reduction initiatives we implemented in response to the COVID-19 pandemic, which resulted in a \$2.5 million decrease in travel related expenses, a \$0.9 million decrease in contractor costs, and a \$0.5 million decrease in R&D office expenses.
-Certain R&D costs that were temporarily reduced due to COVID-19 cost-saving initiatives were restored in the latter part of our fiscal second quarter.
+Research and development, net decreased approximately \$6.0 million, or 5%, from \$134.2 million in the year ended January 31, 2020 to \$128.2 million in the year ended January 31, 2021.
+The decrease was primarily due to a \$3.3 million decrease in stock-based compensation as a result of a change in our R&D employee bonus payment structure and cost reduction initiatives we implemented in response to the COVID-19 pandemic, which resulted in a \$1.8 million decrease in travel related expenses, and a \$1.3 million decrease in employee compensation and related expenses, excluding stock-based compensation, partially offset by a \$0.4 million decrease in capitalized software development costs.